echemdb/unitpackage/doc/usage/echemdb_usage.md

 rescaled_entry.mutable_resource.schema
 ```

-An entry can be rescaled to these original units.
+An entry can be rescaled to its original units.

 ```{code-cell} ipython3
 original_entry = rescaled_entry.rescale('original')